-Submissions for the Doctoral Colloquium (DC) and Paper Development Workshop (PDW) are open.
-The deadline for these submissions is Monday, 8 November 2021.
+Submissions for the Doctoral Colloquium (DC) have been extended.
+The revised deadline for these submissions is now Sunday, 28 November 2021.

-However, the submission process for competitive papers and panels is now closed.
+However, the submission process for the Paper Development Workshop (PDW), competitive papers and panels is now closed.
 All papers submitted will be reviewed, and authors will be informed of the decision by Monday, 22 November 2021.

 If you have any difficulties with the submission process, please just email your submission to firstname.lastname@example.org .